A Calm Sea and Beautiful Days with You: Other supporting characters

 She is Fumiko Yoshimori's aunt.
 She is the head and founder of the naval officers' wives association group.

 Media

 Manga

 Written and illustrated by Nishika Hachi, A Calm Sea and Beautiful Days with You began serialization on Kodansha's online platform Comic Days on October 14, 2022.
-Its chapters have been compiled into nine tankōbon volumes as of September 2025.
+Its chapters have been compiled into ten tankōbon volumes as of January 2026.